Outdoors Gear, Equipment, News, Reviews, Forums, Walking Routes and More at OutdoorsMagic.com

 Walking Equipment and Accessories

-We've got five of the best sunglasses perfectly designed for hiking, trail running and any other outdoor sport you can throw their way
+We've tried and tested a variety of sunglasses and found that these are the best for hiking, trail running and any other outdoor sport you can throw their way.
+Here's what our gear experts had to say.

-Even in cloudy conditions, your eyes are exposed to potentially damaging UV rays on a frequent basis, so wearing a decent pair of sunglasses when trail running or hiking in high mountainous, or alpine terrain is vitally important.
+Even in cloudy conditions, your eyes are exposed to potentially damaging UV rays on a frequent basis, so wearing a decent pair of sunglasses when trail running or hiking in mountainous terrains is vitally important.

 Crunching down on the numbers brings this point home.
 For every 1,000 metres climbed, the exposure to the sun’s damaging radiation increases by 10%.
 Even worse, if you’re out running or walking in wintery conditions, then expect snowy (white) surfaces to reflect around 80 – 90% of solar radiation back to your eyes.